Marcus Armstrong: 2024 season

 Armstrong extended his contract with Chip Ganassi Racing, becoming a full-time driver for the 2024 season.
 At the Sonsio Grand Prix, Armstrong finished in fifth place having been in the fight for the lead.
 Unfortunately for Armstrong, his first Indy 500 ended with an engine failure in the opening laps.
 Despite that, Armstong picked up his first IndyCar podium with a third place finish at Detroit.
 Four more top-ten finishes in the final six races, which included two fifth place finishes, saw Armstrong finish fourteenth in the standings with 298 points.

 Meyer Shank Racing (2025–)

 2025 season

 After two seasons with Chip Ganassi Racing, Armstrong moved to Meyer Shank Racing for the 2025 season, partnering Felix Rosenqvist.
-Armstrong earnt his first podium of the season—second career podium— at second race in Iowa.
+Despite starting the season with a retirement in St. Petersburg, he bounced back and took a seventh place in Thermal.
+After another seventh place in the Sonsio Grand Prix, he suffered a heavy crash during pre-qualifying practice for the Indianapolis 500.
+He was cleared for the event and finished the event eighteenth.
+Following that, Armstrong began a run of six consecutive finishes in the top ten, which included his second career podium during the second race in Iowa.
+Further strong results followed towards the end of the season with two eighth-places in Laguna Seca and Portland, and he added a tenth place in Milwaukee.
+Armstrong finished the season eighth in the standings with 364 points, only eight behind more experienced teammate Rosenqvist.